 - Improve the quantity, diversity, and affordability of housing. - Enhance environmental sustainability efforts. - Improve transportation by enhancing mobility and connectivity.

-A total of 38 projects have been identified to further these three goals over the two-year cycle.
-Some of the major initiatives for this past fiscal year are as follows:
+Projects were identified to further these three goals over the two-year cycle.
+Some of the major initiatives accomplished for this past fiscal year are as follows: